slyon/ubuntu-maintainers-handbook/MergeProposalReview.md

 * Lists all files changed
 * Proper author and email

+### Ensure Documentation/release Notes are updated

+* We always did enqueue things that eventually need to be mentioned in the release notes, this check in the MR review is a reminder about that.
+* If the update/merge has implications to that we always updated documentation along changes.
+Sometimes things get in via a sync or upstream changes, not by us - as we spot these ensure to spawn a proper backlog tracker for it.

 ### Check the commits

 * Changes are logically split into separate commits